Quick Answer

 The €400,000 or €800,000 standard purchase routes require more capital, but they may be easier to validate when location and classification are clear.

-The tier structure is clear in the materials, but this draft does not provide a full municipality-by-municipality matrix.
+The tier structure is clear, but a full municipality-by-municipality matrix is not available here.
 Treat boundary and exception cases as unresolved until local counsel confirms them in writing against Law 5100/2024 and Article 100.
 If that verification is not possible before funds move, pause the transaction.

 Need the full breakdown?
 Read A Guide to Indonesia's 'Second Home' Visa.
 Before you commit funds, compare this path against other relocation options with the Visa Cheatsheet for Digital Nomads.